Darrell Stetler II

 For just the next few minutes, you are a boxer.
 The bell has rung, ending the round — just in time.
 Literally, saved by the bell.
 You stagger back to the corner, battered and bleeding.
 Collapsing onto the stool, you say, “I’m done.
 I can’t do it.
 I’ve got to quit.”
 A quick swipe of the towel, and I’m down in your face.
 Through clenched teeth, in a low growl, here’s what I’ve got to say:

-“Jesus called you to suffer this.”
+“Jesus called you to suffer well.”

 “This will not last forever.”